Chocolate Lavender Parfait: A No-Churn Frozen Dessert

 Chocolate Lavender Parfait – The Recipe

-- Whip 150g double cream to soft peaks, either with an electric whisk or by hand if you’re feeling strong.
+- Whip the cream to soft peaks, either with an electric whisk or by hand, if you’re feeling strong.150 ml double cream (heavy cream)

-- Warm 75 ml water in a small pan and dissolve 60g golden caster sugar in it.
+- Warm the water in a small pan and dissolve the sugar in it.75 ml water, 60 g golden caster sugar

-- Notch up the heat and boil the syrup for 2 minutes, then turn the heat off.
+- Notch up the heat and boil the syrup for two minutes, then turn the heat off.

 - Beat the egg yolks with a wooden spoon or hand held beaters, then slowly pour in the chocolate syrup beating all the while.
 Carry on beating until the mixture is almost cool.

-- Beat in 1 dessertspoon of cognac, then fold in the whipped cream.
+- Beat in the cognac, then fold in the whipped cream.2 tsp cognac

 Sharing

-This chocolate parfait is being entered into random ice cream – the joint Random Recipes and Bloggers Scream for Ice Cream event hosted over at Belleau Kitchen and Kavey Eats.
+I’m entering this chocolate parfait into random ice cream.
+This is a joint Random Recipes and Bloggers Scream for Ice Cream event hosted over at Belleau Kitchen and Kavey Eats.

 A healthy dose of cognac makes this dessert crazy enough for me, so I am entering it into Baking with Spirit over at Cake of the Week where Janine has asked us to all go crazy.